 The Basics of Norse Mythology

-If you’re familiar with Greek or Roman mythology, you might know that the biggest stories of the ruling deities appear in something that is called an epic poem.
+If you’re familiar with Roman or Greek mythology, you might know that the biggest stories of the ruling deities appear in something that is called an epic poem.
 In the Greek story, Homer and Hesiod are the two most prominent poets, while in Roman mythology Ovid’s Metamorphoses is a great resource.

 The Poetic Edda should be seen as the oldest one of the two, which covers an untitled collection of Old Norse, actually anonymous, narrative poems.
-In theory it’s a cleaned up version of the Codex Regius, the most important source on Norse mythology.
+In theory, it’s a cleaned-up version of the Codex Regius, the most important source of Norse mythology.
 The original Codex Regius was written around 1270, but it is somewhat contested.

 Although the two Edda’s refer to a wide arrange of Norse gods, some stories in particular reference frequently to Loki.
 The first goes by the name of Völuspá, which literally means the Prophecy of the Seeress.
 This is the more general of the two stories, focussing on basically all the gods in old Norse mythology.
 The Völuspá is the first poem of the Poetic Edda.

-Another poem that is found in the older Edda is more focussed on Loki itself.
+Another poem that is found in the older Edda is more focused on Loki.
 This second piece is called Lokasenna, or the Flyting of Loki.
-It is the story where Loki plays a more major role, but there ara a lot more poems and proses that mention the trickster god.
+It is the story where Loki plays a more major role, but there are a lot more poems and prose pieces that mention the trickster god.

 Æsir and Vanir

-One last thing to elaborate on is the distinction between Æsir and Vanir in Norse mythology, or more specifically with regards to old Norse gods.
-Since Loki is considered to be tapping into both categories, some explanation is needed on their differences.
+There is some distinction between Æsir and Vanir in Norse mythology, or more specifically with regards to old Norse gods and Loki is considered to be tapping into both categories.

 So, Æsir and Vanir are a way to distinguish Norse gods and goddesses. Æsir deities were characterized by their chaotic, combative tendencies.
 With them, everything was a battle.
 So it really goes without saying that they were notable for their use of brute force.